Struck By Cultural Loneliness In My Invented Country

 Feeling Culturally Isolated And Alone — Despite Being Home

-When I lived abroad, I used to think my cultural loneliness would be cured after returning to my home country.
+When I lived abroad as an expat, I used to think my cultural loneliness would be cured after returning to my home country.

 Being an outsider for so long made me fantasize about the way my own compatriots would surely embrace me, laugh at my jokes, acknowledge my hard work and dedication, and treat me with respect and dignity.

 The truth is that I have never felt so alone than when I returned “home.”

 I quickly realized that my global experiences forever changed and shaped the unspoken nuances within me, lighting up like Christmas tree lights and letting the locals know “she’s not from here,” making me feel more anxious to reach out to others.

 None of us completely fit in anywhere.

 When we have experiences with other cultures or people from other places that we identify with, it can provide a sense of belonging.

 At the same time, it also exaggerates the sensation of being an outsider.